nichoth/events/README.md

 })
 ```

-### create a new child event emitter function
+### bus.emitter (evs, namespace)
 This will return a function that can emit events within the given namespace.
-*Namespace* here means prefixing event names with a given string.
+*Namespace* here means prefixing event names with a given string; they are all
+emitted on a single bus.

 Note the new function cannot subscribe to events, only emit them.